Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, or Google Play.

 Either way, it’s a lot easier and faster to get unstuck when someone’s helping you do it (and expecting you to follow through).

-So, if 2017 is the year you’d like to thrive instead of just survive, and you’d like some expert guidance and accountability to make sure it happens for you, then we hope you’ll consider joining us for the next round of our online program, The Passion Plan Virtual Experience.
+So, if 2019 is the year you’d like to thrive instead of just survive, and you’d like some expert guidance and accountability to make sure it happens for you, then we’re always here to chat with you about the possibility of 1-on-1 coaching.